Slong011/MutualFundAnalysis_Pharma_Gold_BlueChip/README.md

 ## Purpose

-This analysis was conducted to highlight risk-return tradeoffs across different sectors, helping to inform general investment strategy comparisons.
-It is intended for educational use only and does not constitute financial advice.
+This analysis was conducted to highlight risk-return tradeoffs across different sectors.
+This analysis is presented for educational purposes only and does not constitute financial advice or investment recommendations.
+All fund references are hypothetical and used to demonstrate statistical analysis concepts.